gwu-libraries/sfm-ui/docs/collections.rst

 When on, the sample returns data every 30 minutes.

 Only one sample or :ref:`Twitter filter` can be run at a time per credential.

-See the :ref:`Collecting web resources` guidance below for deciding whether to collection media or web resources.

 .. _guide-twitter-filter: